 But if your product and your onboarding process lacks interaction, it’s very hard for users to feel connected to your brand.

 Product design and UX design obviously greatly contribute to activation.
-Slack’s attention to details is what separated them from other services which were addressing the very same pain point in a very similar way.
+Slack’s attention to detail is what separated them from other services that were addressing the very same pain point in a very similar way.

 But persistence is another very important aspect.
 We all know that the selling process starts with the first ‘no’.
 But this is also a valid point for activation.

-You need to go back to your users and add something to the conversation you started with them always leading them to see a higher level in terms of value.
+You need to go back to your users and add something to the conversation you started with them.
+Always lead them into seeing a higher level in terms of value.

 You can’t just stop interacting with them the moment you see no reaction.
-It might just be a problem with timing or maybe the information you’re providing is not exactly what they were looking for.
+It might just be a problem with timing or maybe the information you’re providing isn’t exactly what they were looking for.
 You just need to communicate different offers to boost activation at the right time.

 This continuous feedback loop leads to retention.
 People are continuously being reminded of you and have a reason to come back to their trial as soon as possible to see what your product can actually do for them.